How to form diatonic chords of F minor scale?

 i, iiº, III, iv, v, VI, VII

-The seven diatonic chords formed from the key of F minor are:
+The seven diatonic chords in the F minor key are:

 i.
 F – A♭ – C (F minor chord)